No Results Found

 The CALENDAR RAFFLE is conducted by German Shepherd Rescue of New England, Inc., a non-profit 501(c)(3) corporation.
 All proceeds, less expenses, will benefit the work to rehome the dogs.

 PURCHASE INFORMATION: The purchase price of each ticket is $10.00 which gives you 31 chances to win.
-Tickets accompanied by payment in full may also be sent to, and must be in the possession of, German Shepherd Rescue of New England, PO Box 299, Wayland, MA 01778 by close of business on JUNE 30 of the current year.
-You may also pay with a credit card by going to www.gsrne.org with the same deadline.
+Payment in full may also be sent to, and must be in the possession of, German Shepherd Rescue of New England, PO Box 299, Wayland, MA 01778 by close of business on JUNE 30 of the current year.
+You may also pay with a credit card by going to https://gsrne.org/product/2025-calendar-raffle/ with the same deadline.
 If an entrant’s check or credit card payment is dishonored by the bank or credit card company, the entry will be declared invalid unless full payment is made in good funds prior to the drawing.
 Tickets that have not been paid for will NOT be entered into the raffle.

 WHO MAY ENTER?
 Entrants must be 18 years of age or older.
 Board members, directors, and other GSRNE members are also eligible to enter.